-Dihomo-gamma-linolenic acid (DGLA) (18 carbon atoms) is a polyunsaturated fatty acid (PUFA) with three cis (Z) double bounds (the first one from the methyl end is in n-6 or omega-6 (ω-6) so in shorthand 20:3n-6) member of sub-group called very long chain fatty acids (VLCFA), from 20 carbon atoms onwards.
+Dihomo-gamma-linolenic acid (DGLA) (18 carbon atoms) is a polyunsaturated fatty acid (PUFA) with three cis (Z) double bounds (the first one from the methyl end is in omega-6 (ω-6) or n-6, so in shorthand 20:3n-6) member of sub-group called very long chain fatty acids (VLCFA), from 20 carbon atoms onwards.

 Molecular weight: 306.48276 g/mol

 CAS registry number: 1783-84-2